HagenGress/HagenGress.github.io/_projects/microfluidic-chamber/index.md

 ---
 layout: post
-title: Microfluidic Chamber for Experiments on MEMS Resonators in Liquids
+title: Microfluidic Chamber
+location: Research Project, Boston University, 2021
-description: I designed and build a leakage-free microfluidic chamber to study the effects of different liquids and flow rates on the resonance frequency of MEMS resonators.
+description: Designed and built a leak-proof microfluidic chamber to investigate how various liquids and flow rates influence the resonance frequency of MEMS resonators.
 order: 2
 skills: []